-Coworking business is thriving now so many people who own such a business are looking for scaling opportunities.
+Coworking business is thriving now so many operators are looking for scaling opportunities.
 Some of them want to open new locations in a city where they’ve already succeeded, while others might think about opening locations in other states or countries.
 If you own a coworking business, you should make stable growth your main long-term goal, and there’s no business that could survive without constant development and clear objectives.

 Knowing and understanding your KPIs is great.
 However, the main thing is to actually derive value from numbers, turning them into actions.
 At some point, you may realize that some KPIs don’t perform their roles and don’t enable you to get closer to your business goals.
 This is a reason why you have to monitor your KPIs all the time and to re-evaluate their effectiveness.
 I decided to help you and prepared a list of key growth KPIs you should focus on if you want to scale your business.